 Helen has been a Governor at Albany Academy since 2002, and is Chair of Governors as well as being a member of the Learning, Teaching and Pupil Progress Committee and the Finance, Audit, Staffing and Buildings Committee.
 She is also a Trustee and Chair of Albany Learning Trust (the Multi Academy Trust).
 Helen also Chairs the Pay Committee and the Headteacher’s Performance Panel.
-Helen's background includes many years in Human Resources and also owns a local business.
+Helen's background includes many years in Human Resources.

 Helen says "As a former student of Albany being a Governor means I can give something back to the school and the community by utilising my skills, expertise and knowledge.
 It is an honour to be Chair of Governors, a role I very much enjoy"